use cases of processes being automated

-There were many different technological solutions that AIS looks to, however they decided to choose Robotic Process Automation (RPA), and work with UiPath, for a number of reasons.
+There are many different technological solutions that AIS looks to, however they decided to choose robotic process automation (RPA), and work with UiPath, for a number of reasons.
 First, they saw the promise of RPA, and its potential to automate rules-based, routine tasks efficiently and accurately.
-They also saw that UiPath’s RPA platform is flexible, scalable and easy for their team to operate which ultimately would allow their employees to develop and use robots without having to wait on the IT department.
+They also saw that UiPath Platform is flexible, scalable and easy for their team to operate, which ultimately would allow their employees to develop and use robots without having to wait on the IT department.

-AIS started off by developing a Proof of Concept (PoC).
-They wanted to test this new technology and also create a use case that would allow them to gain the trust of the division heads and buy in from senior leadership.
+AIS started by developing a proof of concept (PoC).
+They wanted to test this new technology and also create a use case that would allow them to gain the trust of division heads and buy in from senior leadership.

 The PoC consisted of two test cases which allowed them to both understand the technology and see how it worked in practice.
 It also included a Hackathon which both created awareness of RPA and also brought together numerous divisions and team members, ensuring everyone was on the same page.

-The team also set up a Centre of Excellence (CoE) which allowed them to develop and introduce RPA standards that were tailored to AIS, source code reviews, assign and deploy robots, transfer them to operation, and provide technical consultation for the individual divisions.
+The team also set up a center of excellence (CoE) which allowed them to develop and introduce RPA standards that were tailored to AIS, source code reviews, assign and deploy robots, transfer them to operation, and provide technical consultation for the individual divisions.

 They focused on training their team, firstly by ‘training our trainers’ which involved upskilling 16 trainers who could then pass on their knowledge to others.
 The next outcome was the upskilling of 800 employees to become ‘Citizen Developers’ who could develop their own RPA solutions in the future.